Jared Dudley joining Jason Kidd's coaching staff with Dallas Mavericks - NewsBreak

 Jared Dudley joining Jason Kidd's coaching staff with Dallas Mavericks

 Jared Dudley's NBA career is coming to a close as he's joining the Dallas Mavericks' coaching staff, the 14-year veteran said on Twitter on Tuesday afternoon.
-In a pair of tweets, Dudley thanked the Los Angeles Lakers organization -- naming LeBron James, Anthony Davis and Jeanie Buss by name -- for being able to win a title late in his career before announcing he was taking a position with the Mavericks.
-He also thanked a number of current and former NBA players.www.chatsports.com
+In a pair of tweets, Dudley thanked the Los Angeles Lakers organization -- naming LeBron James, Anthony Davis and Jeanie Buss specifically -- for helping him win a title late in his career before announcing he was taking a position with the Mavericks.
+He also thanked a number of current and former NBA players.abcnews.go.com

 Comments / 0